DominicTremblay/lhl-js-essentials/README.md

 ## Whoa, it works!

-Make sure all your files are saved, and the Node server is still running, and give it a shot.
+Make sure all your files are saved, and the Node server is still running, and then give it a shot.

 That's right, it works!
 That's all it took.
 The basic chat functionality works.
-Have your peer go to the same URL that you're on and you guys should be able to communicate!
+Have your peer go to the same URL that you're on and you both should be able to communicate!

 Note: newcomers to the chat room can't see any previous messages (message history).
 We would have to implement that functionality for it to work that way.